HKU-BAL/Clair/README.md

 ## What's new?

+* 20200831
+    - added support for alternative allele "*".
+"GetTruth.py" now requires a reference genome as input.
+You don't need to change your usage if you use "callVarBam.py" for automatic scripts generation.
 * 20200416
     - added two new options for haploid calling, `--haploid_precision` and `--haploid_sensitive` (in [#24](https://github.com/hku-bal/clair/issues/24))
     - added a simple after calling solution to handle overlapped variants (in [#15](https://github.com/hku-bal/clair/issues/15))